-Nicola Ferlei-Brown is an Art historian based in Rome.
+Nicola Ferlei-Brown is a writer and Art historian based in Rome.
 Originally from London, she flits between the two cities submerging herself in research, art and archaeology.

 After studying History of Art and Architecture at University, specialising in the Florentine Renaissance, the road led her to Italy.